ehmicky/error-serializer/README.md

 Custom error classes to keep when parsing.

-- Each key is an `errorObject.name`.
+- Each key is an `errorObject.name`
-- Each value is the error class to use.
-The constructor will be called with a single `message` argument.
-It it throws, `Error` will be used as the error class instead.
+- Each value is the error class to use

 ```js
 const errorObject = serialize(new CustomError('example'))